 Quantifying the Impacts of Foodborne Illnesses

 The U.S. Centers for Disease Control and Prevention (CDC) estimates that each year approximately 48 million people in the United States are sickened by a foodborne illness.
 Most of these illnesses are not reported to health authorities and the specific cause is not known.
 In most cases, foodborne illnesses are short lived and treated at home.
 Other times, medical care is sought, but no tests are run or the illness is not recognized as foodborne.
-In only 20 percent of U.S. foodborne illness cases (9.4 million illnesses) can a specific pathogen be identified as the cause, presumeably for the more serious illnesses.
+In only 20 percent of U.S. foodborne illness cases (9.4 million illnesses) can a specific pathogen be identified as the cause, presumably for the more serious illnesses.

 Government agencies, food industry personnel, and others expend considerable resources attempting to prevent foodborne illnesses.
 Those in the food safety community increasingly look to information on the cause and impact of foodborne illnesses to help focus their efforts.
 Knowing the economic burden of foodborne illness—the impact on the welfare of all individuals in a society—can help public health officials and food industry better marshall food safety resources.